aoyama01/agentic-commands/sdd-sequential/generate-spec.md

 - Throughput limits
 - Security requirements (auth, input sanitization)

-### 3. Validate Against PRD
+### 3. Validate Against Source

-- All user stories covered
+- All user stories / requirements covered
 - All success criteria can be verified
 - All constraints are specific and measurable